 In addition to ad hoc feedback during workshops and rehearsals, verbal and written feedback will be provided on a regular and ongoing basis from mentors and Sir John Eliot Gardiner.
 At the end of the year Apprentices will be asked to write a brief report on their experience and they will be considered for further professional engagements by the Monteverdi Choir.

-All touring expenses (travel, accommodation and per diems) will be covered, and Apprentices will also be paid a half-fee for each project in which they participate.
-Candidates who are not London-based must note that, unfortunately, any expenses incurred in travelling to and staying in London for rehearsals and local concerts cannot be covered.
+All touring expenses (travel, accommodation and per diems) outside of the UK will be covered.
+Apprentices will be paid a half-fee for each concert project in which they participate (including associated rehearsals), as well as any additional broadcast, recording, streaming fees, etc. as appropriate.
+Candidates who are not London-based must note that, unfortunately, any expenses incurred in travelling to and staying in London for rehearsals and concerts cannot be covered.

 HOW TO APPLY

 To apply, please email copies of the following, or provide links (via OneDrive, Dropbox, Google Drive etc.) to email@example.com with the subject line “Monteverdi Apprentices Application”:

 • Your CV